eeverman/andhow/README.md

 	is a system level connection timeout that reads a system property to find a default value, creating a ConfigPoint and marking is as 'write to sys props' with a specific name would provide a way to config that thru AH.
-*	Add a CONFIG_POINT.default(value) that creates an argument for the AppConfig that sets a default at creation time.
 *	Create a JNDI loader.
 This will expose some issues w/ dealing w/ configed values that are non-string.
 For instance, a JNDI param may already be an Integer, instead of needing to be converted from a string.
-*	The AppConfig should initial creating should have a key that is returned to allow resets for testing.
-That 'key' should be an inner class that has access to calling reload.
 *	All loaders should complain bitterly if there is an unmatched value.
 	Since some apps must deal w/ legacy params, there should be a ConfigPointGroup subclass _FixedNameConfigPointGroup_ that uses only the default name or